GovReady/govready-deployments/README.md

 - `config-validator.json` - JSON config that validates the user provided config.

 ## Run
+#### Init
+This will generate a skeleton JSON configuration file for the deployment you choose to use.
+It will output `deployment.json` to be used for specified deployment.

+Example: `python run.py init`

 #### Deploy
 The config JSON file will be validated against a deployments `deployments/<deployment_type>/config-validator.json`.
 Make sure the provided configuration file has all the required keys and optional keys if you want to override the defaults.